arkwright/vimscript-utility-belt/README.md

 # Why?

-I'm writing a Vim plugin.
+I'm making a Vim plugin.
 I need a function.
 It doesn't exist.
 So I write it.

 But then maybe you need it.
 So I share it.
+Now we both have functions!

 # Not A Plugin